Sheko100/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The "19-AZ" script file ==> replaces all characters A and c from input to Z and e respectively The "20-hiago" script file ==> removes all letters c and C from input The "21-reverse" script file ==> reverses its input
+The "19-AZ" script file ==> replaces all characters A and c from input to Z and e respectively The "20-hiago" script file ==> removes all letters c and C from input The "21-reverse" script file ==> reverses its input The "22-users_and_homes" script file ==> displays all users and their home directories, sorted by users from /etc/passwd file